kjkasi/EasyNetQWiki/Documentation/The-Advanced-API.md

 ## Creating Exchanges, Bindings, and Queues

-You can configure your Exchanges, Bindings and Queues using the classes in the EasyNetQ.Topology namespace.
-To declare an exchange use one of the static methods of the Exchange class like this:
+You can configure your Exchanges, Bindings and Queues by calling methods on IAdvancedBus:

+To declare an exchange use the ExchangeDeclare method:

+    IExchange ExchangeDeclare(
+        string name,
+        string type,
+        bool passive = false,
+        bool durable = true,
+        bool autoDelete = false,
+        bool @internal = false);

+What the parameters mean:

+    name: The name of the exchange you want to create
+    type: The type of the exchange.
+It must be a valid AMQP exchange type.
+Use the static properties of the ExchangeType class to safely declare exchanges.
+    passive: Do not create an exchange.
+If the named exchange doesn't exist, throw an exception.
+        (default false)
+    durable: Survive server restarts.
+If this parameter is false, the exchange will be removed when the server restarts.
+        (default true)
+    autoDelete: Delete this exchange when the last queue is unbound.
+        (default false)
+    internal: This exchange can not be directly used by publishers, but only used by exchange to exchange bindings.
+        (default false)

+Some examples:

     // create a direct exchange
-    var myDirectExchange = Exchange.DeclareDirect("my.direct.exchange");
+    var exchange = advancedBus.ExchangeDeclare("my_exchange", ExchangeType.Direct);

     // create a topic exchange
-    var myTopicExchange = Exchange.DeclareTopic("my.topic.exchange");
+    var exchange = advancedBus.ExchangeDeclare("my_exchange", ExchangeType.Topic);

     // create a fanout exchange
-    var myFanoutExchange = Exchange.DeclareFanout("my.fanout.exchange");
+    var exchange = advancedBus.ExchangeDeclare("my_exchange", ExchangeType.Fanout);

 To get the RabbitMQ default exchange do this: